 For example, if during Testing, there are constant questions about whether a defect is really a defect and not a requirement, this (probably) points to the lack of clear Requirements Traceability.

-This issue cannot be fixed just by introducing a shiny new tool.
+This issue cannot be fixed just by introducing a shiny new requirements management tool.
 The solution to this problem will include, among other things, a review of current tooling to establish a way to improve or establish Requirements Traceability – from defect back to test case back to requirement.

 You may already have the tools required to achieve this; you don’t necessarily need to go out and buy a new one.